 Communicating Key Audit Matters in the Independent Auditor's Report

-- HKSA 701 has been updated for: - (i) Conforming and consequential amendments as a result of the new and revised quality management standards ("QM amendments").
-The QM amendments will be effective for audits of financial statements for periods beginning on or after 15 December 2022.
-The effective date of the QM amendments does not amend or override the effective date of HKSQM 1. - (ii) Conforming and consequential amendments as a result of HKSA 315 (Revised 2019) ("amendments").
+HKSA 701 has been updated for conforming and consequential amendments ("amendments") as a result of HKSA 315 (Revised 2019).
 The amendments will be effective for audits of financial statements for periods beginning on or after 15 December 2021.